ucsb-cs32/s21/_lab/lab03.md

 Task 1
 ============
 Decide if you want to work with your lab02 code or from the starter code (either is fine, just know that if you work with your lab02 code you will want to integrate some of the updated and new files in the starter code).
-At this point the code will not run until you aggregate the hospital data to the state level (very much like you did in lab02.
+At this point the code will not run until you aggregate the hospital data to the state level (very much like you did in lab02).
+Note that we have also added income data to the demogData.
+If you do not use the example files, you will want to update so the parse.cpp works with this new field.

 Like in Lab02, this will involve creating the state level hospital data class (fill in stateHosp.h and stateHosp.cpp).
 Write the necessary code in dataAQ.h to support the aggregation (similar to lab02).
 Your goal at this stage is to get the code to compile without the full hospital data, just aggregate and count how many hospitals there are for each state (to test your data structure choices).
 Right now hospitals only have identifying information (Name, city, state, and type as given to you).